Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "value": the cell value (as a string) to add a footnote number to.
 Can include ["constants"](#constants-properties).
   - @c "footnote": the footnote to add to the caption.
 Can include ["constants"](#constants-properties).

+## W-Curve Plot {#w-curve-plot-properties}
+Properties for @c "w-curve-plot" nodes:
+- @c "variables": an item containing the following properties:
+  - @c "x": the X column.
+  - @c "y": the Y column.
+  - @c "group": the grouping column (this is optional).
+- @c "time-interval-label": string the label for the major time intervals used in the data collection (e.g., "semester" or "year").
+- Some base properties available to [graphs](#graph-properties).

 # Base-level Properties

 ## Positions {#position-properties}